Connecting Early Dark Energy to Late Dark Energy by the Diluting Matter Potential: Discussion

 Our model addresses the Hubble tension by modifying the sound horizon prior to recombination through the introduction of an EDE component that contributes approximately $30\%$ of the energy density around matter-radiation equality.
 This early injection of energy reduces the sound horizon, allowing for a higher inferred value of $H_0$ consistent with local measurements while preserving agreement with reduced CMB and BAO data.
 Bayesian analysis of these datasets confirms the viability of our scenario, with the best-fit parameters yielding $H_0 = 73.3 \pm 1\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$, $\Omega_m = 0.311^{+0.009}_{-0.008}$, and $f_{\rm NEDE} = 0.317^{+0.042}_{-0.049}$.

-In this initial analysis, we have constrained our model using Bayesian methods and observational data from BAO, the local measurement of $H_0$, and the reduced CMB dataset.
-Our results indicate that the fraction of Early Dark Energy at the time of the phase transition ($z'=5000$) is approximately 30\% of the total energy density, which is higher than the values reported in other NEDE scenarios (see Ref.~\cite{Niedermann:2020dwg}).
-This estimate is likely to be revised once the full CMB dataset is taken into account.
-In a future work, we will consider this case.
-In addition, we have employed these best-fit parameters to place constraints on the various model-specific quantities, thereby refining the parameter space and enhancing the predictive power of our theoretical framework.
+In this initial analysis, we have constrained our model using Bayesian methods and observational data from BAO, the local measurement of $H_0$, and the reduced CMB dataset, following the methodology of Ref.~\cite{Khosravi:2023rhy}.
+Our results indicate that the fraction of Early Dark Energy at the time of the phase transition ($z^{\prime}=5000$) is approximately 30\% of the total energy density, which is higher than the values reported in other NEDE scenarios (see Ref.~\cite{Niedermann:2020dwg}).
+We emphasize that this estimate should be regarded as preliminary, since the reduced CMB dataset captures the main geometric information of the CMB but does not incorporate the full constraining power of the complete temperature and polarization power spectra.
+The inclusion of the full CMB likelihood is expected to tighten the constraints on $f_{\rm NEDE}$ and likely shift the preferred value to smaller fractions, more in line with other NEDE analyses in the literature.
+Nevertheless, the primary goal of the present work is to establish the viability of the underlying theoretical mechanism --- namely, the matter-density-driven tunneling from early to late dark energy within a scale-invariant framework --- rather than to provide definitive parameter constraints.
+The reduced CMB dataset, combined with BAO and local $H_0$ measurements, is well suited for this purpose, see Refs.~\cite{Khosravi:2023rhy, CMBRe}.
+In addition, we have employed these best-fit parameters to place constraints on the various model-specific quantities, such as the tunneling rate, the bubble nucleation radius, and the percolation parameter, thereby confirming the self-consistency of the tunneling mechanism.

-In a future work, as was mentioned, we will consider constrained our model taken into account the full CMB dataset, for which it will be necessary to explore the detailed dynamics of bubble collisions and their observational signatures, as well as the implications of our model for large-scale structure formation, see e.g., Refs.~\cite{Niedermann:2020dwg,Turner:1992tz}.
-In addition, further refinement of the trigger mechanism may provide additional constraints and enhance the predictive power of the model.
+A distinctive feature of our model is that the tunneling is triggered by the dilution of matter through the scale factor, rather than by an additional sub-dominant trigger field, while the underlying scale-invariant Lagrangian provides a unified description connecting inflation, early dark energy, and late-time dark energy within a single framework.
+An interesting consequence of this mechanism is that the transition redshift $z^{\prime}$ is not a free parameter but is determined by the percolation condition $p(z^{\prime})=1$, which depends on the matter content through the scale factor.
+This introduces a correlation between $z^{\prime}$ and $\Omega_m$ that is not present in NEDE models based on independent trigger fields, and which could in principle serve as a distinguishing observational signature.
+Furthermore, the exponential dependence of the tunneling rate on $\bar{a}^6$ produces a very sharp transition profile (see Figure~\ref{figp}), whose specific shape could leave a distinct imprint on the CMB compared to other NEDE scenarios with different trigger mechanisms.

+In addition, from Eq.~(\ref{Cont1}), we have shown the viability of the phase transition from EDE to late-time DE, which occurs robustly near the desired percolation redshift $z'$, without the need for fine-tuning of the model parameter.
+In this context, the relation between $\Delta z'$ and $\Delta B_1$ allows us to quantify how sensitive the percolation redshift is to variations in the parameter $B_1$, thereby providing a clear measure of the robustness of the tunneling mechanism.